 GeneCards Summary for RAC2 Gene

 RAC2 (Ras-Related C3 Botulinum Toxin Substrate 2 (Rho Family, Small GTP Binding Protein Rac2)) is a Protein Coding gene.
-Diseases associated with RAC2 include neutrophil immunodeficiency syndrome.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
+Diseases associated with RAC2 include neutrophil immunodeficiency syndrome and chronic granulomatous disease.
+Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
 GO annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is RHOH.

 UniProtKB/Swiss-Prot for RAC2 Gene